 The first one 'Hire and Reward' is the insurance that covers the actual vehicle and is a legal requirement for any van being used to carry out removals work and the transport of goods for monetary reward.

 This particular type of cover is expensive but an absolute necessity for any professional removal company to comply with the law.
-And it's one important reason why very cheap removal van hire and quotes should often be treated with caution as the vans may not be properly insured.
+And it's one important reason why very cheap removals quotes should often be treated with caution as the vans may not be properly insured.

 'Goods in Transit' Insurance